-A few years ago we completely reworked this lesson, but simply had to save the activity at the top of page one.
+A few years ago we completely reworked this lesson, but simply had to save the Devil’s Food activity that you’ll find on the cover.
 If you’ve never done it before (or think you may be able to trick your kids a second time), this is a must-do activity!
 Not only is it a great illustration of temptation and the deceptive nature of sin, but it’s a memorable experience and you’ll be able to refer to the “sin cookies” long into your children’s teen years.

 The next major theme is that of conscience.
 People inherently know that it’s right to do good, but how do we know what is good?
 Conscience is not just about what we feel is right, but must involve thinking as well!
 To illustrate that process, this lesson leads your family through a series of stories where Mama just wants to take a nap, and the children are left to their own devices for a short time.
 In each of the three stories there is a small decision to be made and your kids will be led through three key questions as they decide, is it a good thing to do?
 Not only do these simple steps apply to Mama’s nap, but they apply to every “right vs. wrong” decision they’ll ever make.

 The process has to be more deliberate at first, but before long it becomes more automatic and it’s at that point that they are developing a well-formed conscience and this lesson truly becomes a success.
 Speaking of that, just how can we form our conscience?
-Pages 7 and 8 of the lesson have all sorts of suggestions of things that will make your conscience stronger and things that make it weaker.
+Page 6 of the lesson have all sorts of suggestions of things that will make your conscience stronger and things that make it weaker.